Virtual pilgrimage presenters

 Sara Salvadori

-Italian-based Salvadori encountered the many-sided figure of Hildegard von Bingen in 2011, upon whom she has focused her research.
-A musician, she has been long interested in the role music plays in education and places of healing and care, as a chance to reunite the body and soul at times of growth and human fragility.
-Her 2019 book Hildegard von Bingen: A Journey into the Images presents Hildegard von Bingen’s endlessly compelling prophetic text in all its inspired beauty.
+Italian-based Sara Salvadori encountered Hildegard von Bingen in 2011 and has focused her research on her ever since.
+A musician with a long interest in the role music plays in healing and education, her 2019 book Hildegard von Bingen: A Journey into the Images presents Hildegard’s prophetic text in all its inspired visual beauty.

 Susan Lincoln